Financial Help for People With Disabilities

 Speak with a Professional

 If you need financial assistance, a nonprofit credit counselor can help you create a budget and review your finances.
 Many people who have trouble making ends meet max out their credit cards, and a nonprofit credit counselor, at no cost, can help sort out the best debt-relief options for your situation.
-You may qualify for a nonprofit debt management program that consolidates your bills and lowers your interest rates, providing another financial resource that may help if you’re living with a disability.
+You may qualify for a nonprofit debt management program that consolidates your bills and lowers your interest rates, providing another resource that may help if you’re living with a disability.

 About The Author